leon4rd/test/README.md

-## Why can't your nose be 12 inches long?
-Because then it'd be a foot!
+## Why did the teddy bear say “no” to dessert?
+Because she was stuffed.